7/29/2022

 Dave Nelson

 Thank you, Jane, and thank you everyone for joining us.
 We very much appreciate your interest in our company.
 We had another good quarter with strong performance metrics.
-I just have a few general comments, and then we'll turn the call over to others for more details.
-We have declared a 25-cent dividend to common stockholders payable August 24th to shareholders of record as of August 10th, 2022.
+I just have a few general comments and then we'll turn the call over to others for more details.
+We have declared a 25 cent dividend to common stockholders payable August 24th to shareholders of record as of August 10th, 2022.
 While the increasing rate environment is putting pressure on our margin, our credit quality has continued to improve to the point where we almost have an absence of problem loans or even past due loans.
-And most of our communities in which we do business are all sitting on record building permits.
-The extent of the impact of our inflationary marketplace coupled with the corresponding increasing interest rates will have on delaying or perhaps stalling some of this activity remains unknown.
+And most of our communities in which we do business are all sitting on record building permits. of the impact that our inflationary marketplace, coupled with the corresponding increasing interest rates, will have on delaying or perhaps stalling some of this activity remains unknown.
 However, in any event, we have a strong pipeline and pristine credit quality.
-With that, I'd like to turn the call over to our Chief Risk Officer, Mr. Harley Olufsen.
+With that, I'd like to turn the call over to our Chief Risk Officer, Mr. Harley Olofsson.

 speaker

 Well, thank you, Dave.
-Again, this is Harley Olufsen.
-I'm gonna make a few comments on our credit quality.
-First being, our credit quality, in our opinion, is in the best shape that it has ever been.
+Again, this is Harley Olofsson.
+I'm going to make a few comments on our credit quality.
+First being our credit quality, in our opinion, is in the best shape that it has ever been.
 We have no past due loans over 30 days.
-Our philosophy that there is not enough margin in banking to take on risky credit has served us well in the past and hopefully in the future.
+Our philosophy that there is not enough margin in banking to take on risky credit has served us well. in the past and hopefully in the future.
 We don't feel we have concentrations in business that may suffer unduly in a recession.
-Certainly there may be some challenges, but we believe our strong customer base will manage through an economic downturn.
-Previously, we had one significant credit on non-accrual within our portfolio that has now been resolved.
-We had a $2.5 million specific loss reserve assigned to that credit, and the loss after payoff was less than $500,000.
+Certainly there may be some challenges but we believe our strong customer base will manage through an economic downturn.
+Previously we had one significant credit on non-accrual within our portfolio that has now been resolved.
+We had a $2.5 million specific loss reserve assigned to that credit and the loss after payoff was less than $500,000.
 This freed up a little over $2 million in reserve.
-Before I turn the call over to Brad Winterbottom, I will comment on our Eastern Iowa performance.
-Loan growth in Eastern Iowa has continued to be strong at approximately 9% -to-date.
+Before I turn the call over to Brad Winterbottom, I will comment on our eastern Iowa performance.
+Loan growth in eastern Iowa has continued to be strong at approximately 9% year-to-date.
 Prospects for future business there are good, but we also see that there has been a slowdown in new projects there and in our other markets.
 Again, I will now turn the call over to our bank president, Brad Winterbottom.
 Thanks, Harley.

 speaker